domRiddle/ASF/Home.md

 10. **[Mono (ASF V2)](https://github.com/JustArchi/ArchiSteamFarm/wiki/_Mono-(ASF-V2))**
 11. **[Running as Service (ASF V2)](https://github.com/JustArchi/ArchiSteamFarm/wiki/_Running-as-Service-(ASF-V2))**
 12. **[WCF (ASF V2)](https://github.com/JustArchi/ArchiSteamFarm/wiki/_WCF-(ASF-V2))**

+Of course feel free to read anything that seems remotely interesting to you, there are no limits on ASF knowledge 🙂

 If you need further help, you can ask for example on our **[Discord](https://discord.gg/hSQgt8j)** or in the **[discussions of our steam group](http://steamcommunity.com/groups/ascfarm/discussions/1/)**.
 Consider using discord chat for small questions or discussing common ASF things, and group thread for general issues and bugs reporting.